Criminal Justice Program

 Undergraduate courses are regularly taught by Sociology and Political Science faculty.

 The Criminal Justice Program offers an undergraduate major leading to the Bachelor of Science degree.
 A minor in Criminal Justice is also offered.
-The criminal justice major provides students interested in the various aspects of criminal justice with a broad, general education with an emphasis on the social sciences.
-Students become acquainted with the legal aspects, agencies, procedures, and operations of the criminal justice system including law enforcement, the judicial system, corrections, and social services.
+The criminal justice major provides students with an interest in the various aspects of criminal justice with a broad, general education with an emphasis on the social sciences.
+Students become acquainted with the legal aspects, agencies, procedures, and operations of the criminal justice system, including law enforcement, the judicial system, corrections, and social services.
 To help prepare for careers in the criminal justice system, students are encouraged to consider a wide range of internship opportunities offered in the program.
 Students are prepared to work in a variety of careers in the criminal justice system and in related occupations.

 Undergraduate Degrees Offered